 Moses grew into adulthood in the Pharaoh’s palace but he always knew that he was a Hebrew (another name for Jews or descendants of Israel).
 After killing an Egyptian who was beating a Hebrew slave, Moses fled to Midian for his own safety.
 During the next forty years he married and helped take care of his father-in-law’s sheep.
 One day the Lord spoke to him from a miraculously burning bush.
 When the Lord told Moses that he had been chosen to lead his people out of Egypt, Moses offered up many excuses.
 The Lord gave Moses everything he needed to be a leader.
 He even told him that his brother, Aaron, would help him.

 As in other events of this time we find that a number of different terms are used to describe God’s people.
-Earlier, in Genesis 12:2, we learned that God chose Abraham to become the father of a great nation that would bless the earth.
+Earlier, in Genesis 12:2, we learned that God chose Abraham to become the father of a great nation that would bless the all peoples of the earth.

 - Israelites: The name of Abraham’s grandson, Jacob, was changed to “Israel” in Genesis 32:27-28) and his descendants are sometimes called “Israelites”.

 “Look”, [Pharaoh] said to his people, “the Israelites have become much too numerous for us.”
 Exodus 1:9, NIV

 - Hebrews: “Abram the Hebrew” is mentioned in Genesis 14:13.
 Although there are a few different possible origins for this name it is usually used by foreigners (biblestudytools.com).
 The term “Hebrew” is used in today’s story.

 “Then Pharaoh gave this order to all his people: ‘Every Hebrew boy that is born you must throw into the Nile, but let every girl live.’”
 Exodus 1:22, NIV